robertdebock/presentations/ansible-testing.md

 ----

+# Goss

-- [Goss](https://github.com/aelsabbahy/goss) is great, but it's not easy to use variables.
+[Goss](https://github.com/aelsabbahy/goss) is great, but it's not easy to use variables.

-For example the package Apache HTTPD is named different per distribution.
-- Alpine/Debian/Ubuntu: apache2
-- Archlinux: apache
-- CentOS/Fedora/OpenSUSE: httpd

 molecule/default/tests/test_default.yml
 ```